Murder of Laura Dickinson

 Laura Dickinson was a student at Eastern Michigan University who was murdered by a fellow student on December 13, 2006.
 The failure of university officials to notify students about the murder prompted an investigation, and EMU was eventually found to be in violation of the Clery Act.

 Sexual assault and murder

-Dickinson was killed in her residence hall room on December 13, 2006.
+Dickinson was killed in her residence hall room in Hill Hall on December 13, 2006.
 DNA from semen found on her legs was matched to Orange Taylor III, also a student, who was convicted of the murder.
 According to police reports, the death was investigated as a homicide; however, this was denied by university officials and only officially announced on the day of Taylor's arrest, February 23, 2007.
 The arrest took place on the first day that students could not withdraw from classes and housing for a full refund.

 Aftermath

 Violation of the Clery Act

 A subsequent investigation by Detroit law firm Butzel Long found that EMU had violated the Clery Act by not notifying students of the attack and named Jim Vick, Vice President of Student Affairs, as the main source of the cover-up.

 On July 3, 2007, the Department of Education report relating to the university's Clery Act violations was released to the public.
 It states, in part: "Several findings of noncompliance were discovered during the review which the Department [of Education] considers to be serious violations of the Clery Act."
 The full report was not released, though EMU released the executive summary of its response to the DOE report on July 27, 2007.
 In June 2008, the university announced that it had agreed to pay a fine of $357,000 for the violations of the Clery Act.
 The fine at the time was the largest on record for a university.